MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-sms-channel.md

 7. Select **Save**.

-8. Optionally, on the **Automated messages** tab, [configure automated messages](configure-automated-message.md) and on the **Surveys** tab, [configure a post-conversation survey](configure-post-conversation-survey.md).
+8. (Optional).
+On the **Automated messages** tab, [configure automated messages](configure-automated-message.md).

+9. (Optional).
+On the **Surveys** tab, [configure a post-conversation survey](configure-post-conversation-survey.md).

-9. Select **Validate API Key** from the toolbar at the top of the page to validate the customer ID and API key.
+10. Select **Validate API Key** from the toolbar at the top of the page to validate the customer ID and API key.

     > [!div class=mx-imgBorder]
     > ![Validate API Key](media/validate-key.png "Validate API Key")

-10. Open the work stream you created for SMS.
+11. Open the work stream you created for SMS.

-11. On the **Routing rules items** tab, create a routing rule to transfer the SMS to an appropriate agent.
+12. On the **Routing rules items** tab, create a routing rule to transfer the SMS to an appropriate agent.
 Routing rule for SMS works on the **Mobile Phone** field of the Contact entity.
 The customer is identified based on the **Mobile Phone** field and the conversation is automatically linked to the contact record.

 ## Flow of data between Omnichannel for Customer Service - SMS channel and TeleSign